gregorias/anki-code-highlighter/DEV.md

 This is not much of a benefit in practice.
 I’ve never relied on it much.

+### No async/await

+We don’t use Python coroutines, because `aqt.editor.EditorWebView.evalWithCallback` is not compatible with them.

 [Black]: https://black.readthedocs.io/en/stable/
 [Commitlint]: https://github.com/conventional-changelog/commitlint
 [Lefthook]: https://github.com/evilmartians/lefthook